ARM-software/psa-firmware-update-spec/rfc/state-model.rst

 1. When updating firmware that is essential for system operation, a system restart is required to complete installation, and start executing the new system firmware.
 Communication between the runtime system and the Bootloader regarding the required installation operations must be done via memory.
 2. On constrained devices, the download of a new firmware image may take a long time, due to bandwidth or power limitations.
 A device restart should not invalidate the update progress that has already occurred.

-The basic flow required to update firmware within the constraints and meeting the requirements identified for the API is captured in the existing v0.7 document.
+The basic flow required to update firmware within the constraints and meeting the requirements identified for the API is mostly captured in the existing v0.7 document.

-For version 1.0, we propose to present the same operational flow as a state model of the **Firmware Store**, instead of an **individual image**, and the existing APIs will work to cause transitions within this alternative state model.
+For version 1.0, we propose to present the same operational flow as a state model of the component's **Firmware Store**, instead of an **individual image**, and the existing APIs will work to cause transitions within this alternative state model.

 Note
     Although readers might be familiar with the v0.7 image lifecycle-based state model, the definition of a Firmware Store-based state model is clearer without providing explicit linkage to the image states defined in v0.7.